The perils of free speech in the academy

 But just while we’re on controversial speech in an academic setting, there have been other very recent examples.
 Almost certainly the most offensive we’re likely to find in recent contributions in the academy was the suggestion by one Steven Landsburg, professor at the University of Rochester, that if a woman were raped while unconscious she might suffer ‘no direct physical harm'; so he questions whether this would be a proper concern of the law at all.
 Again, outrage followed the statement, with questions raised about whether the university could in conscience continue to employ him.

 These are not easy issues to address.
 If freedom of speech is an important civilised value – which it undoubtedly is – should it protect those whose intentions are anything but civilised?
 There are of course statements that the law will never protect, notwithstanding freedom of speech: exhortations to commit crimes, for example, or assertions that are fraudulent.
 But should it stop short of protecting those that are offensive?
 And more particularly, should universities give platform space to such opinions?

 While I occasionally find myself grappling with this kind of issue, in the end we cannot be censors, because what we find offensive may just offend us, but be obviously correct to others.
 The academy has to let all this live and should rely on intellectual discourse and analysis to deal with the issues raised.
 If we compromise on any part of the element of freedom in free speech, we have fatally compromised the integrity of a free society.
-And we should not do that, however awful the statements we are hearing.Explore posts in the same categories: society, university comment below, or link to this permanent URL from your own site.
+And we should not do that, however awful the statements we are hearing.society, university comment below, or link to this permanent URL from your own site.